How to reduce your risk of cancer

 Recently, the National Weather Service (NWS) issued an excessive heat warning for areas of San Diego County.
-The warning stated that “dangerously hot conditions with temperatures from 98°F to 108°F" were possible in county mountains and surrounding areas.
-And it cautioned that extreme heat significantly increases the potential for heat-related illnesses, particularly for people working or participating in outdoor activities.
+The warning stated that “dangerously hot conditions with peak temperatures of 95 to 110" are possible, and that extreme heat significantly increases the potential for heat-related illnesses.

 “Heat-related illnesses are on the rise as temperatures rise,” says Dr. James Elia, medical director of the Sharp Grossmont Hospital Emergency Department.
 “We continue to see many cases in the emergency room.
 Living in a warm climate such as San Diego puts our population at risk, despite being a coastal city.”